 Bottom Line: If you like the flavor of processed stevia, you’ll probably be fine with Muscle Feast’s taste.

-With Legion Whey+ you’ll also need to be OK with that “odd” Natural Flavors taste.
+With Legion Whey+ you’ll also need to be OK with their added Natural Flavors taste.

 Cost per gram of protein comparison